jrtabash/stock_portfolio/README.md

 # Stock Portfolio Tool
-Get latest close prices and report gain and loss of stocks in portfolio.
+Get latest close prices and report the gains and losses of stocks in portfolio.

-Given a stocks file, containing ticker, date purchased, quantity purchased, and purchase/base price, get the latest close prices and generate a stocks value report, showing base, current and net prices and notional values.
+Given a stocks file, containing symbol, date purchased, quantity purchased, and purchase/base price, get the latest close prices and generate a stocks value report, showing base, current and net prices and notional values.

-Optionally, the tool also reports quantities and current notional values grouped by ticker.
+Optionally, the tool also reports quantities and current notional values grouped by symbol.

 ## Usage
 ```bash